googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 ``boot_disk_type``
     Define the type of boot disk to use.
-    Only supported when the cloud provider is `google`.
     Supported values are `pd-standard` and `pd-ssd`.
     Default value is `pd-standard`.

 ``boot_disk_size``
     Define the size of boot disk to use.
-    Only supported when the cloud provider is `google`.
     Values are specified in gigabytes.
     Default value is 10.